noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 the Behemoth notices us, it looks at Lillywood-san and after shifting its body, it begins to let out a low growl.

 “...How troubling.
-I was hoping that it would be frightened and run away but....
+I was hoping that it would be frightened and run away but...
 It looks like it’s planning to attack us because it thinks it can’t escape.”

 [Eeehhhh?!]